samiux/samiux.github.io/about.md

 # **Who am I?**

 Samiux is an Information Security Enthusiast.
-He is OSCP, OSWP and OSCE since 2012.
+He has been OSCP, OSWP and OSCE since 2012.
 He is a blogger and running this personal website.
 He builds things and also breaks things.
 When in spare time, he will do some programming and reading.
 He is very enjoy in his penetration testing lab.<br>

 His slogan are :